-- Be knowledgeable about the reporting requirements, and - ♦ Be aware of the Department's intake criteria and the response that is initiated by making a report.
+- Be knowledgeable about the reporting requirements, and - ◆ Be aware of the DHS's intake criteria and the response that is initiated by making a report.

 Within 24 hours of receiving your report, you will be orally notified whether or not the report has been accepted or rejected.
-Within five working days, you will also be sent form 470-3789, Notice of Intake Decision, indicating whether the report of child abuse was accepted or rejected.
+This oral notification typically occurs by the end of your call to the DHS.
+Within five working days, you will also be sent form 470-3789, Notice of Intake Decision, indicating whether the report of suspected child abuse was accepted or rejected.